sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/200 - field-query-object/100 - anchor-object.md

 In other words, if you set a Label method, then only text that qualifies as a label matches in the anchor.
 If the text is too far away from any other lines to be used as a label, it won't match, even if all the conditions you set in the Match object itself are otherwise met.

 In the following example, the PDF contains two instances of the string "Python".
 Even though we set `"match":"last"` in the config, the config only matches the *first* instance of Python.
 Why?
-We set a `label` method, and only the first instance of Python is close enough to the text below it to qualify as a label for that text ( `"position":"below"`).
+We set a Label method, and only the first instance of Python is close enough to the text below it to qualify as a label for that text ( `"position":"below"`).

 ![](https://raw.githubusercontent.com/sensible-hq/sensible-docs/main/readme-sync/assets/v0/images/anchor_match_last_1.png)